Dharamsitejas/WebMarks/README.md

 - Be brave if you want to make a difference.
 Be patient if something can't be changed.
 And be wise to know when courage is needed and when patience is needed.
 - Isn't it funny how day by day nothing changes, but when you look back, everything is different?
 - Trying to change another person will not heal you.
+- Coincidence is God's way of remaining anonymous

 <hr>